 The Women’s Centre is a safe place to drop-in, connect and build community with other women.
-We believe women need strong social and community connections to thrive in society.
+We believe women need strong social and community connections to thrive.

-The Women’s Centre works within a Community Capacity Building Peer Model for all of our programs and activities – which strives toward improving social inclusion.
-We offer non-judgmental peer support, Girl Power Summer Camps, Women’s Weekend Camps and free workshops and groups on a wide range of topics.
+The Women’s Centre works within a Community Capacity-Building Peer Model for all of our programs and activities.
+For example, we offer trust-based peer support, Girl Power Summer Camps, and free workshops and groups on a wide range of topics.

-The Women’s Centre is a peer-based Community Capacity Building Peer Model which revolves around women helping women.
-We recognize that any woman may need help, or be able to provide it, at different times or in different ways in her life.
+The Women’s Centre works within the framework of a Community Capacity-Building Peer Model, which revolves around women helping women.
+We recognize that any woman may need help, or be able to provide it, at different times or in different ways during her life.
 We work to provide safe opportunities for women to volunteer as they are able to and to encourage marginalized women to participate.
-We encourage a sense of ownership of the Centre and responsibility and care for each other.
+We encourage a sense of ownership of the Centre.

-The Women’s Centre is a welcoming, safe, women-only space for women to walk-in, have a coffee or tea and connect with other interesting women.
-Women do not need to make an appointment to come to the Centre and we do not ask for identification for our programs.
-We are open to every woman, no matter her situation; any woman, any age, any question.
+The Women’s Centre is a welcoming, safe, women’s-only space for women to walk-in, have a coffee or tea and connect with other women.
+Women are not required to provide identification to access our programs.
+We are open to every woman, no matter her situation: any woman, any age, any question.
 We are open five days and four evenings a week.